TechiAkki963/REACTJS/03-Pizza-Menu/Instruction.md

 - `State` is the data coming from the component's logic
 - `PROPS` is the data coming from the outside and only can be updated by `Parent Component`
+  - `PROPS` are immutable
+  - if u need to mutate a props, and actually need `STATE`

+## ONE WAY DATA FLOW

+- In React, Data can only be passed from PArent to CHILD